usharesoft/appcenter-docs/end-user/en/source/pages/templating/deploy-machine-image.rst

 You can only deploy a machine image to Amazon if you have AMP installed.
 For more information, refer to the official `Cloudsoft AMP documentation <https://docs.cloudsoft.io/>`_

 In order to deploy a machine image to Amazon, you must already have credentials to access that environment setup on UForge.
-Azure trial accounts are not supported for publishing images from UForge.
-Only full Azure accounts can be used.
+Trial accounts are not supported for publishing images from UForge.
+Only full Amazon accounts can be used.

 	1. If not already done, create an account for the target environment.
 For more information, see :ref:`account-cloud-accounts`.
 	2. Go to the appliance and click the ``Machine Images`` page.
 If you have not generated a machine image, you will need to do so as described in :ref:`appliance-generate-machine-image`.